Mississippi State University Extension

 Principles of Diagnostic Testing Series | Part 4

-Principles of Diagnostic Testing Series Part 4 – Disease Probability Probability is the chance that some event will happen.
-With disease, probability can be thought of as out a group of individuals exposed to a disease, how many will become … Continue reading →
+Disease Probability Probability is the chance that some event will happen.
+With disease, probability can be thought of as out a group of individuals exposed to a disease, how many will become infected.
+Diagnostic tests do not always appropriately classify … Continue reading →

 Posted in Animal Health, Epi Methods